redhat-cop/vault-config-operator/readme.md

 ## Contributing a new Vault type

 See [this section](./docs/contributing-vault-apis.md) of the documentation for a details on how to contribute a new type.

+## Initializing the connection to Vault

+At the moment the connection to Vault can be initialized with [Vault's standard environment variables](https://www.vaultproject.io/docs/commands#environment-variables).
+See the [OLM documentation](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/doc/design/subscription-config.md#env) on how to pass environment variables via a Subscription.

 ## Deploying the Operator